 It is more expensive than a manual FUE surgery because of the equipment used (and the expertise required to operate it).
-It can cost around £7,500, while a manual FUE can cost around £1,500 if you get it in Turkey.
+It can cost around £7,500, while the hair transplant cost in Turkey for a manual FUE is around £1,700.

 Can a NeoGraft Hair Transplant Work Anyway?

 Yes, it can, provided you find yourself a good and reliable clinic.
 As with a manual FUE hair transplant, your hair will be restored.
 The best part about a hair transplant procedure is that you don’t need any fake or temporary hair systems.
 Using the hair on your head, you can achieve great results for your scalp.

 Just like with any procedure, your clinic should inform you of what to expect.
 Depending on the quality of your donor area, the results can vary.
 Moreover, for a successful recovery and full results, you’ll need to wait for at least a year while also taking care of your health.

 The NeoGraft hair transplant can work, but there are many risks associated with its performance and even the final results.
 Therefore, rather than spending more and achieving a sub-par head of hair, we believe you should go for the time tested manual FUE technique.